 Why do biofilm form?

-of genes are differentially regulated.
+The cells of a species that makes up a biofilm undergo a phenotypic shift in which large suites of genes are differentially regulated.
 Put simply the behaviour of the cells change when they are in a biofilm versus when they are planktonic.
-Forming a biofilm can give the cells an advantage over their planktonic existence is that they can alter the environment; for example, the pH, the chemical make up of the water, and they can be protected from biocides by the ‘slime’.
+Forming a biofilm can give the cells an advantage over their planktonic existence in that they can alter the environment; for example, the pH, the chemical make up of the water, and they can be protected from biocides by the ‘slime’.

 Biofilm formation can be triggered by many things but they often form when they are in a ‘lean’ environment i.e. an environment where they are under attack or where nutrients and other resources are low.